 Take part in the Annual St. Patrick’s Day Parade in Norfolk, Virginia, which has been running for five decades.
 The parade starts at 10 a.m., and is followed by an After Parade Party featuring live bands and food.
 Participants dress up in traditional Irish garb, decorate their vehicles with shamrocks, and, of course, wear lots and lots of green!

 Blue Mountain Brewery in Afton, Virginia, goes all out for St. Patrick's Day.
-With an Irish inspired menu including mulligan stew and Emerald Isle Pizza, adults can get into the holiday spirit while listening to live music.
-Drink an extra pint for me.
+With Irish food specials, giveaways, and other exciting festivities, adults can get into the holiday spirit while listening to live music.
+Drink an extra pint for us!

 On St. Patrick's Day, a visit to Clarksville, Virginia may be in order.
-Cooper's Landing Inn and Traveler's Tavern offers authentic Irish corn beef, chocolate Guinness cake, and, of course green beer.
+Cooper's Landing Inn & Traveler's Tavern offers authentic Irish pub favotires like their potato soup served in a bread bowl, chocolate Guinness cake with salted caramel, and, of course green beer.
 Other drink specials and menu items celebrating the occasion are available, too.
 Join the party and celebrate by dancing an Irish jig.

 Shamrock the Block is a huge block party that takes over a major downtown street in Richmond, Virginia.
-The party starts at noon and ends at six, and is free to participate in (but refreshments aren’t).
-The kid's area has face painting and games.
-Live bands and tons of food tents make this the place to be in the Richmond area.
+The party starts at noon and ends at six, and is free to participate in.
+The kid's area has face painting, games, and more.
+Live bands and tons of food & drink tents make this the place to be in the Richmond area.

-For all your Roanoker's out there, the McDonald’s St. Patrick's Day Parade and Shamrock Festival is calling your name!
-The parade starts around 11 a.m.
+For all your Roanoker's out there, the St. Patrick's Day Parade and Shamrock Festival is calling your name!
+The parade starts around 10 a.m.
 If you're not the parading type, don't fret.
-The Shamrock festival offers live music and food.
-Come on out and enjoy the festivities.
+The Shamrock festival offers live music, food, and plenty more.
+Come on out and enjoy the festivities!

-The Shamrock Marathon Weekend is a Hampton Roads staple.
+The Yuengling Shamrock Marathon Weekend is a Hampton Roads staple.
 With four separate marathons, including a half marathon and 8K, there are opportunities for everyone to get in the Irish spirit.
-30,000 runners from all 50 states and outside of the U.S. come to participate.
-Live entertainment, food, and Yuengling (one of the sponsors) are available throughout the weekend.
+25,000 runners from all 50 states and outside of the U.S. come to participate.
+Live entertainment, food, and Yuengling beer are available throughout the weekend.

-Herndon, Virginians know Ned Devine's Irish Pub and Sports Bar well for their regularly scheduled live music, country nights, and Halloween parties.
-On St. Patrick's Day, there are few better places in the area to get a pint of green beer and celebrate the luck of the Irish.
+Herndon, Virginians know Ned Devine's Irish Sports Pub well for their regularly scheduled live music, country nights, and Halloween parties.
+On St. Patrick's Day, there are few better places in the area to get a pint of green beer, watch Irish dancing performances, listen to liver entertainment, and celebrate the luck of the Irish.

-Potomac Point Winery in Stafford, Virginia, gets into the holiday spirit with their annual “Wearing of the Green” celebration.
-The special Irish menu offers unique flavors paired with wonderful wine (all on discount for the occasion).
-Play games like leprechaun toss, watch live music, or simply enjoy the atmosphere as you drink another St. Patrick's Day away.
+Potomac Point Winery in Stafford, Virginia, gets Stafford into the holiday spirit with their St. Patrick's Day Brunch.
+Play games like everyone's favorite leprechaun toss, enjoy the live music, or simply enjoy the atmosphere as you wine and dine your way through St. Patrick's Day.

 Staunton, Virginia, celebrates St. Patrick's Day by recreating a traditional Irish game from the old country.
 Bowling teams consist of three to four players.
 Participants and onlookers are encouraged to dress up in green and costumes.
-After the event, the festivities continue at Queen City Brewing for beer, food, and good times for all ages.
+After the event, the festivities continue at Queen City Brewing for beer, food, and good times.

-And if you're still in the Hampton Roads area, head to the Ocean Front for the sixth annual LepreCon.
-The PreCon is a St. Patrick’s Day themed bar and pub-crawl.
-It's free to join, but participants must be age 21 and up.
+And if you're still in the Virginia Beach area and are looking for some pub crawling, head to the Ocean Front for the sixth annual LepreCon.
+It's free to join, but participants must be age 21 and up and are encouraged rto wear their best St. Patrick's Day outfit.
 Check their Facebook page regularly as they add new stops to the list.